 Age Recommended: 3 years and above

-- Do not let you toddler roam in wet clothes.
-Change the clothes immediately.
+- Do not let your toddler roam in wet clothes.
+Change your clothes immediately.

 - During winters and the weather change, prefer warm clothing for your little one.

-- Always use a clean and soft handkerchief for cleaning the blocked nose.
+- Always use a clean and soft handkerchief for cleaning the baby blocked nose.

 - Keep two handkerchiefs in their pockets, if possible: one to be used for sneezing/coughing or wiping nose and the other one to wipe hands before eating meals.
 Tell them to avoid using anybody else’s hand towels/bath towels.

 - Change the pillow covers and bed sheets every two-three days while the babies are down with cough and cold.Things to know before sending your kids to pre-school